 Saliva collection and processing

 A sterilized saliva solution was prepared using a previously described method .
 Unstimulated saliva was collected from a healthy person (one of the authors) who had not eaten, drank, or brushed for at least 2 hours prior to saliva collection.
-Saliva samples were diluted (1:10) with sterilized Ringer’s solution containing 0.05 % cysteine (Sigma-Aldrich, St. Louis, MO).
+Saliva samples were diluted (1:10) with sterilized Ringer’s solution containing 0.05% cysteine (Sigma-Aldrich, St. Louis, MO).
 Diluted solutions were centrifuged at 2,000 g for 10 minutes to remove any debris, and the supernatants were filter sterilized.
-The saliva solution was used to coat discs with salivary pellicles [18, 23].
 All study protocols were approved by the Ethics Committee for Clinical Research of Niigata University (approval no. 2019-0002).

 Preparation of the biofilm structure

-The discs were incubated for 90 minutes at 37°C in the BHI broth without sucrose, containing the S. mutans cell suspension while stirring at 75 rpm to achieve initial adhesion.
-Following the adhesion phase, the stir disc was gently rinsed with 100 ml of phosphate buffer (5.0 g l-1 NaCl and 2.5 g l-1 Na2HPO4, pH 7.4), and was aseptically transferred to a sterile reactor vessel filled with 300 ml of diluted BHI broth (1:10) containing 0.05 % sucrose.
-The biofilm was allowed to form for 72 hours while the solution was stirred at 50 rpm under continuous flow aerobic conditions at a rate of 4.6 ml min-1 during an incubation at 37°C. The medium was changed every 12 hours.
+The discs were incubated for 90 minutes at 37 °C in the BHI broth containing the S. mutans cell suspension while stirring at 75 rpm to achieve initial adhesion.
+Following the adhesion phase, the stir disc was gently rinsed with 100 ml of phosphate buffer (5.0 g l− 1 NaCl and 2.5 g l− 1 Na2HPO4, pH 7.4), and was aseptically transferred to a sterile reactor vessel filled with 300 ml of diluted BHI broth (1:10) containing 0.05% sucrose.
+The biofilm was allowed to form for 72 hours while the solution was stirred at 50 rpm under continuous flow aerobic conditions at a rate of 4.6 ml min− 1 during an incubation at 37 °C. The medium was changed every 12 hours.
 After the fixed incubation period, the rotating wheel was aseptically removed, and the specimens were washed three times with phosphate buffer.

 A pair of resin composite discs containing biofilms was inserted into recesses located between plastic teeth (Fig. 2A).
 These plastic teeth were then placed into a typodont model (Nissin Dental Products, Inc., Kyoto, Japan) located inside an exposure chamber containing either phosphate buffer or mouth rinses.
 The specimens were divided into six groups.
 Two independent experiments were performed to obtain n = 7 specimens per group.
 Each experiment consisted of an immersion group and a combination group.
-The immersion groups were treated with phosphate buffer (group C), a chlorhexidine digluconate Peridex™ (CHX) alcohol-containing (11.6%) mouth rinse (3M ESPE, USA) (group G), or a Listerine® Fresh Mint (EO) alcohol-containing (21.6%) mouth rinse (Johnson & Johnson, USA) (group L).
+The immersion groups were treated with phosphate buffer (group C), a chlorhexidine gluconate Peridex™ mouth rinse (3M ESPE, USA) (group G), or a Listerine® mouth rinse (Johnson & Johnson, USA) (group L).
 The combination groups received the test mouth rinses and treatment with a sonic toothbrush (designated in the groups as ST) (Philips Sonicare Flexcare HX6930; ST).
 The combination groups were designated as the C + ST group, the G + ST group, and the L + ST group.

 In the immersion groups, the biofilm constructs were immersed in the tested solution for 5 seconds.
 In the ST combined groups, the biofilms were treated with a sonic toothbrush for 5 seconds at a position located 2 mm away from the disc (Fig. 2B-C).
-Thereafter, the discs with biofilms were gently rinsed with sterile phosphate buffer three times to remove excess treatments, and the residual biofilm structure was observed with a scanning electron microscope (SEM).
+Thereafter, the disc was washed with phosphate buffer, and the residual biofilm structure was observed with a scanning electron microscope (SEM).
 In addition, the biofilm was recovered by an ultrasonic treatment, the viable cell count was estimated using the colony counting method, and the total number of bacteria was calculated using the PCR-Invader method.

 Cryo-embedding, cryo-sectioning, and measurement of the thickness of the S. mutans biofilms